I was introduced to the Wonder Weeks when Caroline was a few weeks old. I was immediately intrigued and got the app on my phone.

 The First Wonder Week

 Wonder Week 5 is actually the first wonder week.
-Wonder weeks are labeled by the week that they happen during your baby’s life.
+Wonder weeks are labeled by the week that they are anticipated to happen during your baby’s life.

 “At about 5 weeks, and sometimes as early as 4, your baby will begin to take the first leap forward in his development.
 New sensations bombard your baby inside and out, and he is usually bewildered by them.”The Wonder Weeks (van de Rijt and Plooij), page 38